rustico/lambada/README.rst

 We can have parent-child configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The configuration files needs to have the same name.
+It will build only
+the ``requirements.txt`` at the lambda directory.

 ::